flowplayer/api-docs/source/includes/_organization.md

 --------- | -------------------------------------
 TDB

-## Delete SiteGroup
+## Delete Organization

-Endpoint for deleting one single Sitegroup.
-This will in some cases (when enterprise) not delete the videos on the Sitegroup.
+Endpoint for deleting one single Organization.
+This will in some cases (when enterprise) not delete the videos on the Organization.

 ### HTTP Request